Joel Farabee Game Preview: Flyers vs. Islanders

 Farabee Season Stats Insights

-- In 18 games this season, Farabee has averaged 15:12 on the ice, while putting up a plus-minus rating of +9.

-- Farabee has a goal in seven games this season through 18 games played, but has not had multiple goals in any of those games.
+- Farabee has a goal in eight games this season through 20 games played, but has not had multiple goals in any of those games.

-- Farabee has a point in 11 of 18 games this year, with multiple points in three of them.
+- Farabee has a point in 12 of 20 games this season, with multiple points in three of them.

-- Farabee has had an assist in a game five times this year over 18 games played, with multiple assists in two games.
+- In five of 20 games this year, Farabee has had an assist, including two games with multiple assists.

-- Farabee's odds on his points prop carry an implied probability of 44.4% that he hits the over.
+- Farabee's odds on his point total prop carry an implied probability of 46.5% that he goes over.

 - Given his moneyline odds, Farabee has an implied probability of 29.4% of going over his assist prop bet.